jgryffindor/manifest-explorer/chains/README.md

 }
 ```

-- **chain_name** the name to identify the chain on Maniscan, would be better to use the same one as registry
+- **chain_name** the name to identify the chain on Manifestscan, would be better to use the same one as registry
 - **api** the rest api endpoint.(make sure that CORS is enabled: `Allow-Control-Allow-Origin: *`)
 - **rpc** the rpc endpoint, make sure that the port is added. rpc endpoint is only used for state sync. it's optional.
 - **assets** Native Assets on blockchain.